 All TRON 2.0 Files- All released TRON 2.0 files, together in one place!
 Patches, Maps, Mods, Expansions, Utilities, and Tutorials!

-TRON 2.0: Killer App Mod v1.1- Download this "killer app" that adds many new features to, and fixes problems with, the PC version of the TRON 2.0 game!
+TRON 2.0: Killer App Mod v1.1a- Download this "killer app" that adds many new features to, and fixes problems with, the PC version of the TRON 2.0 game!
 Adds 16:9 and 16:10 widescreen support, and Français/Deutsch/Italiano/Español language support to the previously English only Unofficial v1.042 Patch.
+Also fixes broken Multiplayer on both the CD/DVD and Steam versions of TRON 2.0.

 TRON 2.0 Mac OSX 10.4 Patch- Download this new installer to help fix the problem where the game won't install on OSX 10.4 (Tiger), or won't accept your serial number (CD key).
 Go HERE for a workaround that allows the game to run on OSX 10.5 (Leopard) or later.